Health & Safety Policies

 - Displays symptoms of Covid-19 (including, but not limited to, temperature, dry cough, shortness of breath)

-- Comes into contact with someone with Covid-19 symptoms
+- Comes into contact with someone with Covid-19 symptoms or a positive test result

 - Tests positive for Covid-19